 I packed my stuff at dark and started walking very early as I wanted to reach the Danube about 40 km ahead on Friday 23rd August.
 My nightmare came true and I was bitten both by fleas and bedbugs.
 The water spring was about 1 km away from the shepherd’s house, so if I was not socializing with the old man, I could have filled water there, stay even further on my trail and miss the itching souvenir.

 The landscape in this region is different from others in the Carpathians.
-Nowhere else I could see the pattern of large orchards and meadows accompanied by small houses for their keepers because of their location far away from the village.
+Nowhere else I could see the pattern of large orchards and meadows accompanied by small houses used by their keepers now and then because of their location far away from the village.
 Some plots were cared for, others were turning into strange type of fruit trees wilderness.

 The minute of fame was over and I continued well-fed to St. Helena.
-Windmills dot the landscape around this Czech village making it to some a model sustainable landscape while to others look ugly.
+Windmills dot the landscape around this Czech village making it to some a model sustainable landscape while to others ugly looking intrusion of civilization.

-To my surprise I met only 6 Czech one-day hikers near the mills and the group in the pub throughout the whole day.
+To my surprise I met only 6 Czech one-day hikers near Gernik and the group in the pub throughout the whole day.
 Not a person on the trail.

-Saint Helena is way more touristic than Gernik and Rovensko.
-Groups of Czech tourists at different stage of drunkenness were gathering around local pub and started frenetically taking photos when a lady walked the street with her cows.
+Svatá Helena is way more touristic than Gernik and Rovensko.
+Groups of Czech tourists at different stage of drunkenness were gathering around one of the local pubs and started frenetically taking photos when a lady walked up the street with her cows.
 I felt I am not fitting into this place so I walked away to find a camping place near the Danube.

 The spot was one of the most beautiful during the whole journey.
-It was a windy place, which distracted mosquitos, with view over both the mightiness of the Danube and its entry to the Iron Gate gorge.
+It was a windy place, which distracted mosquitoes, with view over both the mightiness of the Danube and its entry to the narrow Iron Gate gorge.

 Departure from the Danube

-Before I packed a herd of goats was passing by on Saturday 24th August.
-I wanted to catch 11 am train from Orsova and make a visit to St. Ladislau castle ruins that were right below my camping spot.
+Before I packed a herd of goats was passing by at dawn on Saturday 24th August.
+My plan was to catch the 11 am train from Orşova and make a visit to St. Ladislau castle ruins that were right below my camping spot.

 The ruins were perfect for taking the closing videos of this journey.
-I must admit that I was more emotional while dreaming about this moment in the weeks before than when it actually happened.
+I must admit that I had been more emotional while dreaming about this moment in the weeks before than I was when it actually happened.

-After descend to the Danube (77m) and necessary face washing in its water in Coronini village, I started to hitch-hike towards Orsova.
-The traffic was not frequent so after an hour it became apparent I cannot catch the train in Orsova 96 km away so I started hitch-hike in the opposite direction to catch it in Timisoara (165 km away).
+After descend to the Danube (77m) and necessary face washing in its water near the Coronini village, I started to hitch-hike towards Orşova.
+The traffic was not frequent so after an hour it became apparent I would not be able to catch the train in Orşova 96 km away so I started hitch-hike in the opposite direction to catch it in Timişoara (165 km away).
 After a while a truck loaded with wood took me on board.
-The driver apologized for going slowly but I was happy he could take me just 30 km from Timisoara and we got very nice talk together as he was also a lover of Romanian mountains and experience logging-trucks driver.
+The driver apologized for going slowly but I was happy he could take me just 30 km from Timişoara and we got very nice talk together as he was also a lover of Romanian mountains and an experienced logging-trucks driver.

-The train to Budapest was delayed 50 minutes on arrival so it was obvious that instead of going home today, I need to find another solution.
-As there were no other connections available, I booked a hostel near the railway station for an early morning train.
+The train to Budapest was delayed 50 minutes on arrival so it was obvious that instead of going home that day, I needed to find another solution.
+As there were no other connections from Budapest available, I booked a hostel near the railway station for the earliest morning train.

-My impressions from Budapest are not particularly good.
+My impressions from Budapest were not particularly good.
 Hungarians often emphasize this used to be “Paris on the Danube” at the end of 19th century but in my opinion it is not coping with the challenges of the 21st century.
-The streets are dirty, locals do not bother to learn English, the hostel did not accept credit cards and even at places like international railway station the information system is poor and in Hungarian only.
+The streets were dirty, many locals did not bother to learn English, the hostel did not accept credit cards and even at places like international railway station the information system is poor and in Hungarian only.

 Anyway, after few hours of sleep I boarded a train back home.
 Passing by the Pálava, where from I started 2,5 months ago paralyzed by the great fear gave me feeling of an achievement.
-At 9 am on Sunday 27th August I hugged my wife Veronica and son Mojmír at Brno railway station as they were just coming from Italy.
+At 9 am on Sunday 25th August I hugged my wife Veronica and son Mojmír near the Brno railway station as they were coincidentaly just coming from Italy.